 Working Towards a Living Wage: Providence's Advanced Training Residency Program

 The call for higher wages and advanced training has been heard across the Catalyst Kitchens network.
-In 2018, 30 out of 65 members reported an advanced training component of their programs, 12 of these programs are a 3-months or longer.
+In 2018, 30 out of 65 members reported an advanced training component of their programs, 12 of these programs are three months or longer.
 Our member programs are developing new ways to place students in higher paying jobs to meet or surpass their local living wage.
 These programs counter the argument that foodservice traditionally provides low wages and few opportunities for advancement.
 With sound training, case management support, and strong employer partners, Catalyst Kitchens members are placing students into high paying, sustainable positions for long-term success.

 Model Member Providence is a leader in this movement and is creating major change for their residents.
 Take Diana Bethel.
 Diana has dreamed of opening her own restaurant since she was a child, attracted to the hustle & bustle of making delicious food for others.
 The culinary environment drew Diana in, but more pressing matters like helping the family business took precedent.
 Diana was working for her family’s construction business when she heard about the Providence program, a free culinary training program available to the public and designed to help students find work in the culinary field.
 After years of holding onto her culinary dreams, it was time for Diana to make it a reality.